 I am a freelance chartered statistician based in Hampshire, UK.
-I provide training courses, coaching and consultancy.
+Since 2017, I have been providing training, coaching and consultancy.
 My expertise focuses on Bayesian statistical models, evidence synthesis, data visualisation, health service evaluation, and communication to policy makers.

 My clients have included the Cabinet Office, Harvard Medical School, the World Bank, The Economist, and the Royal College of Paediatrics and Child Health.
-I am also a Senior Lecturer on Kingston University's MSc course in Data Science every Autumn.
+I was also a part-time Senior Lecturer on Kingston University's MSc course in Data Science until December 2024.

+You can read some vignettes of the freelance work I have done here.
 You will find my contact details via the menu above.
-Please note I am fully booked through 2024 calendar year and have no availability for new freelance work.
+Please note I have no availability for new freelance work.

 RSS register of Chartered Statisticians